egonolieux/personal-conventions/issue-tracking.md

 - Prefer writing the title in the imperative mood.
 If not possible, use a descriptive sentence instead.
 - Prefer writing short titles for better readability.
 - Use proper capitalization.
+- Use Markdown for both titles and descriptions.
 - Do not end the title with a period.
 - Do not add a description if the title is self explanatory.